 - Rolled oats

 What Is the Difference Between Rolled Oats and Steel-Cut Oats?

-The physical form of food alters carbohydrate absorption.
+As I discuss in my video Which Is a Better Breakfast: Cereal or Oatmeal?, the physical form of food alters carbohydrate absorption.
 Rolled oats, for example, have a significantly lower glycemic index than instant oatmeal, which is just oats, but in thinner flakes, and oat flakes cause lower blood sugar and insulin spikes than powdered oats.
 Indeed, the same single ingredient–oats, in this case–can have different effects in its different forms.